Weatherwise June is the nicest month to visit Alaska for a vacation. Read what to wear in Alaska in June.

 I wore the same skirt with a graphic short sleeve T-shirt on a warm June day when temperatures topped at 77F (25oC).
 This shirt is the same as I wore in my history of the graphic T-shirt post.
 The Tee picks up the light blue in the print of the skirt and the navy of the espadrilles.
 The skirt’s print also has the color of the wedge.

-When gardening I wore my kuspaks for protection from the mosquitoes.
+When gardening I wore my kuspuks for protection from the mosquitoes.
 I just don’t like to be lunch, dinner, a midnight snack or breakfast.
+Read more about what to do about the mosquitoes in Fairbanks.
 You have seen these Native Alaskan sewn clothes in various posts.
-They are my “garden uniform” sort of.
+They are my “gardening uniform” sort of.
 Well, I also did some vitamin D-building, i.e. laying outside on the deck in the bikini that I wore outside at 40 below in winter.

 Photos of me: G. Kramm

 © 2013-2023 Nicole Mölders | All rights reserved